Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy AWS WAF to block all unsecured web applications from accessing the internet.
 - [x] Deploy an Intrusion Detection/Prevention System (IDS/IPS) to monitor or block unusual incoming network traffic.
 - [ ] Configure security groups to allow outgoing network traffic only from hosts that are protected with up-to-date antivirus software.
-- [x] Create Amazon CloudFront distribution and configure AWS WAF rules to protect the.
-Web applications from malicious traffic.
+- [x] Create Amazon CloudFront distribution and configure AWS WAF rules to protect the Web applications from malicious traffic.
 - [ ] Use the default Amazon VPC for externakfacing systems to allow AWS to actively block malicious network traffic affecting Amazon EC2 instances.

 ### An AWS account administrator created an IAM group and applied the following managed policy to require that each individual user authenticate using multi-factor authentication: After implementing the policy, the administrator receives reports that users are unable to perform Amazon EC2 commands using the AWS CLI.
 What should the administrator do to resolve this problem while still enforcing multi-factor authentication?